lacanoid/datalink/docs/dlfm.md

 =====================

 Datalink File Manager (DLFM) component.
 Also known as *the datalinker*.
-A process, external to PostgreSQL, which manages file persmissions, backup, restore, replacement and deletion of files.
+A process, external to PostgreSQL, which manages file permissions, backup, restore, replacement and deletion of files.

 It needs to run as UNIX superuser `root` because it needs to.